 Mr. Hogan formerly served on the Boards of Directors of CE Franklin Ltd., Dominica Electricity Services Ltd., St. Lucia Electricity Services Ltd., and Americas and Caribbean Power Limited.
 He also served as Chair of the L’Arche Association of Calgary.

 Mr. Hogan has a Bachelor of Science in Electrical Engineering from the University of New Brunswick and holds an ICD.D designation from the Institute of Corporate Directors and a Professional Engineer designation from APEGA (Lifetime Member).

-Mr. Gordon Hoy joined the Alberta Electric System Operator Board in March 2017.
-He is the Chair of the Audit Committee and a member of the Power System Committee and Governance and Nominations Committee.
+Mr. Mike Maxwell joined the Alberta Electric System Operator Board in October 2017 and is the chair of the Governance and nominations committee and a member of the Audit committee.